dolittle/Studio/Source/DevTool/README.md

 * Handle errors within containers that are being started (e.g. Mongo not starting) - use RunState.failed for this.

+* Add navigation, ContentFrame and all to the template
+* Add the ability when adding Microservices for it to add automatically to the navigation

+* Progress reporter for Webpack that reports to Dev Central

 * Vanir: Maintain pipelines in one place use workflow-dispatch to call these - so we don't need to have the template be maintained.
   Leverage composite runs actions: https://docs.github.com/en/free-pro-team@latest/actions/creating-actions/creating-a-composite-run-steps-action
 * Vanir: Add correct license header to tsconfig.json when selecting a license (except UNLICENSED)
 * Vanir: A lifecycle for ViewModels that is related to route change instead of just params
+* Vanir: Figure out why the SCSS WebPack thing doesn't work on initial builds when using it as module (doesn't generate the d.ts)
+* Vanir: HotLoading not working - have to refresh browser manually when changing anything
+* Vanir: WebPack doesn't always pick up changes in dependencies (Shared)
+* Vanir: Templates in create* commands should be excluded during 'tsc -b' (build) - we don't want them compiled as part of the package dist folder

 ## Done